Paint and Restoration

 The final step is reassembly.
 This is when our technicians put the completed pieces back together so you can pick-up your unit!

 Whether you bought used equipment that needs rebranding, you want to freshen up your fleet, or your motorhome needs some new paint, Hoglund Body & Equipment can help you accomplish that!

 A complete paint job process begins by disassembly of the equipment or vehicle.
 This is done for mutliple reasons, mainly to ensure each piece gets correctly painted and sealed or so pieces that aren't getting painted stay that way.

 After disassembly, the paint prep process begins.
 This includes sanding, taping, and covering for overspray.
 Sanding is done to remove any imperfections and old paint so that the new paint coats have a surface to grip onto.
 Taping and covering for overspray are done to cover the parts that are not getting painted.

-Next, depending on the type of paint being used, a primer may get put on.
+Next, depending on the type of paint being used, a primer may be sprayed on.
 After this, the process of painting begins.
-This is typically done in sections - the cab, parts, the hood, the doors, and the box.
+This is typically done in sections - the cab, parts, hood, doors, and box.
 Then, it is left to cure in our paint booth.